mmettler21/political_analysis/README.md

 Looking at the Topic Detection by LDA for both newspapers, the following can be observed:
 <ul>
-  <li>For the New York Times, the most salient words without definiting a topic are related to democrat or neutral terms (i.g.
+  <li>For the New York Times, the most salient words without defining a topic are related to democrat or neutral terms (i.g.
 Biden, Democrats, Hillary, impeachment,....) </li>
-<li> Whereas for Fox News, the most salient words without definiting a topic are related to republican (expcept for the first one, Biden) or connotated words (border, anti, crime,...)
+<li> Whereas for Fox News, the most salient words without defining a topic are related to republican (except for the first one, Biden) or connotated words (border, anti, crime,...)
  </li>
 </ul>

-It's now your turn to play with the data with a click on the cycle you want to make appear the detected topics!
+It's now your turn to play with the data with a click on the circle you want to make appear!
 With only a small coefficient of coherence, this result should be taken with caution (the C_V is only around 0.2 and 0.3).